Our specialist solicitors frequently help leaseholders to extend the lease on their flat or house.

 When should you extend your lease?

 When your lease gets to below 90 years you should start to think about extending it.
 This is because your lease is a diminishing asset – it becomes less valuable as your lease runs out.
 When you have less than 60, or sometimes 70, years left on your lease it may become very difficult to get a mortgage on your property.
-This may mean that you can no longer sell your property.
+This may mean it may be more difficult to sell your property.

 However, if you wait until you only have 70 years left on your lease it will be more expensive to extend it than if you were to do so at 80 years or more.